farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 >
 > The `undefined` means there's definitely a variable, and at the moment, it has no value.
 >
 > the `uninitialized` or TDZ (Temporal Dead Zone) was introduced with ES6, and the best way to describe this is uninitialized.
+Meaning you can't touch it yet.

 > The `typeof` operator is the only operator in existence that is able to reference a thing that doesn't exist and not throw an error.

 The idea for `uninitialized` is that certain variables, never initially get set to undefined.
 When something is in an uninitialized state, it is off-limits.
-You're not allowed to touch it in any way, shape or form, or you'll get an error, and the error you get is the TDZ error.
+You're not allowed to touch it in any way, shape or form, or you'll get an error, and the error you get is the **TDZ error**.

 We can have a variable that's never been initialized.
 We can have a variable that's been initialized that is undefined.
 Or we can have a variable that was never even created, and then it's undeclared.
 Three different concepts that we need to wrap our brains around.